 His splendid performance at the inter-provincial tournament as the centre-forward and his partnership with George Marthins, the inside-right, meant Dhyan Chand was in India’s first-ever hockey squad for the Olympic Games.

-Though they had to face some financial troubles before reaching Amsterdam, once in the Dutch city, the Indian team was in their groove as they made the competition their own with some fantastic hockey.
+Though they had to face some financial troubles before reaching Amsterdam, once in the Dutch city, the Indian field hockey team was in their groove as they made the competition their own with some fantastic hockey.

 The coming years would see Dhyan Chand’s legend grow manifold as the man from Allahabad took his game a notch higher and helped India defend their Olympic gold at the 1932 Los Angeles Games.

 This time though, the win was a little more special as Dhyan had his brother Roop Singh along in the team that took the gold in LA.

 While the previous two editions saw Dhyan lead the Indian hockey team with his emphatic performances on the field, at the 1936 Olympics in Berlin, he was named the captain of the side.

 The added responsibility only spurred him to greater exploits.
 The Indian hockey team scored a total of 38 goals in the competition as they bagged another Olympic gold, conceding just once in the final.

 India won three successive Olympic gold medals thus completing their first hat-trick at the Games.